-Introduction: Introduce the installation by describing its mission, approximate civilian and military population (unless classified), and total acreage.
+Introduction: Describe the installation mission, approximate civilian and military population (unless classified), and total acreage.
 Describe the environmental, geographical, political, economic, and the community setting of the nominee.

 Background: Provide background information about the installation's restoration program.
 Summarize the nominee's environmental restoration challenges.
 Describe the organization, staffing, and management approach of the nominee's environmental restoration program.
 Describe community involvement programs, such as restoration advisory boards (RABs) or technical review committees.
 List any environmental restoration agreements and the dates of their preparation or last revision.
 List any relevant environmental restoration plans, schedules, or associated documents, (e.g., records of decision and engineering evaluation/cost analysis).
 Describe any initiatives undertaken in the environmental restoration program.